Chamonix With a Toddler: Family Ski Guide 2026

 We just got back from Chamonix with 19 month old Roman.
-It’s louder.
+Last time we were there he was just a baby.
+Now, it’s louder.
 So much louder.
 It’s faster, more opinionated, and comes with an impressive ability to sprint directly toward danger while screaming NO! at maximum volume.

 But it was also completely, utterly, breathtakingly magical.